vlandham/vlandham.github.com/_posts/2016-04-11-bubble_charts_in_js.md

 The capstone of the original graphic is the nice transitions between views of the data, where bubbles are pulled apart into separate groups.
 I’ve replicated this somewhat by having a view that divides up Gate’s grants by year.

 How is this done?
-Well, lets start with the "single group" view first.
+Well, let's start with the "single group" view first.
 The position of each node is determined by the function called for each [tick](https://github.com/mbostock/d3/wiki/Force-Layout#tick) of the simulation.
 This function gets passed in the `alpha` for this iteration of the simulation.

 ```javascript
 // Group circles into a single blob.